petdance/htmlparsing/s/index.md

 # To do

+* Add more languages.
-* Explain why creating code from outside data is bad.
+* Explain why regexes are bad.
-* Potential speed win when reusing prepared statements.
+* Explain how fragile regexes are.

 # Thanks